ssire/case-tracker-manual/doc/tour.md

 ### E-mail

 There are also editors to compose and send *e-mail* messages.
 They are archived into the application.
-The case tracker supports fully automated e-mail, semi-automated e-mail which are pre-filled and submitted to the user before sending, and manual e-mail as in the image below.
+The case tracker supports fully automated e-mail sent without direct human intervention, semi-automated e-mail which are pre-filled and presented to the user before sending, and classical e-mail as in the image below.

 ![E-mail](../images/tour/e-mail.png "E-mail")